sapegin/social-likes/Readme.md

 });
 ```

 ### Refreshing counters

-By default counters for any uniqe URL requested only once.
+By default counters for any unique URL requested only once.
 You can force new request with `forceUpdate` option:

 ```javascript
 $('#share2').socialLikes({